stephen-rouxel/gradle-baseline/README.md

     - `dependencyCheckAnalyze` to check for vulnerabilities.
 - [Shadow](https://plugins.gradle.org/plugin/com.github.johnrengelman.shadow) plugin
   for enabling the creation of fat jars.
-    - `shadowJar` to generate fat jar.
+    - `shadowJar` to generate fat jars.

 ## Licenses